Variational inference for cutting feedback in misspecified models: Introduction

 Much early work on modularization arose in pharmacokinetic/pharmacodynamic modeling applications, where a cutting feedback approach to Bayesian analyses was motivated as an errors-in-variables method \citep{bennett+w01,lunn+bsgn09}.
 In these applications, there are two modules: a pharmacokinetic (PK) model and a pharmacodynamic (PD) model.
 The PD model describes the effect of drug concentration on a physiological outcome, while the PK model describes the evolution of drug concentration in the bloodstream.
 Specification of a realistic PD model is difficult, so this module may be misspecified, while there is greater confidence in the PK model.
-There are separate data sources which can be used to infer the PK and PD model parameters, and it is desirable to not let the possibly misspecified PD model contaminate estimation of the PK model parameters, while still allowing some appropriate propagation of uncertainty.
+There are separate data sources which can be used to infer the PK and PD model parameters, and it is desirable to not let the possibly misspecified PD model contaminate estimation of the PK model parameters, while still allowing appropriate propagation of uncertainty.
+Cutting feedback methods in PK/PD modelling were inspired by earlier two-stage frequentist methods \citep{zhang+bs03,zhang+bs03b}.
 In other complex applications, there can be similar concerns that suspect modules may contaminate estimation of parameters of interest. \citet{jacob+mhr17} give a recent overview of modularized Bayesian analyses with a decision-theoretic perspective, including references to applications in areas such as climate modelling, epidemiology, causal inference using propensity scores and meta-analysis among others.